indieSoftware/INSpriteKit/README.md

 ### Some categories
 - SKNode: `bringToFront` and `sendToBack` for manipulating the tree order.
 - SKNode: `changeParent:` replaces the node's parent and converts its position.
-- SKSpriteNode: `isPositionInside:` checks if a position is inside of the sprite node.
+- SKSpriteNode: `isPointInside:` checks if a position point is inside of the sprite node.
 - SKEmitterNode: `emitterLife` calculates an emitter's total life time.
 - SKEmitterNode: `runActionToRemoveWhenFinished` adds an action which will remove the emitter if finished emitting.
 - ... and some more additionals.